 Hello!
-Below are the details for the PTO Chicago 2015: From Moments to Movements: Solidarity, Collective Struggle, and Common Cause.
+Below are the details for the PTO Conference 2017 in Detroit, Breaking the Silence: From Rebellion to Waging Love.
 Please read on for additional important info and reminders.
 Some sections don’t apply to all; titles are bolded to assist skimming.

 No Peanuts Allowed!

 The latest draft of the schedule is available HERE.
 More information, like keynote guest bios, welcomes from various groups, acknowledgements, facilities maps, suggestions for dining, etc. will be available in your conference program available when you check in at the conference site.

 Thursday, June 1 at 7:15pm EDT

 Please join us for the opening conference session performance of Forum Theatre from the pre-conference workshop participants, jokered by Julian Boal.